Arron-Stothart/promptly/README.md

 ## Overview

 A Grammarly-style editor that analyzes prompts in real-time to improve communication with AI models.
-Promptly identifies potential misalignments between human intent and LLM interpretation, highlighting ambiguous instructions, underspecified parameters, capability assumptions, and conflicting directives.
-The tool provides suggested rewrites to help users craft clearer, more effective prompts that get the results they want from state-of-the-art AI systems.
+Promptly identifies potential misalignments between human intent and LLM interpretation, highlighting ambiguous instructions, underspecified parameters, capability assumptions, conflicting directives, and potential response drift (overextension from the primary task).
+The tool provides suggested rewrites to help users craft clearer, more effective prompts that get the results they want from state-of-the-art models.

 ## UI/UX
 ![image](https://github.com/user-attachments/assets/d2b78ab0-1d89-4e39-a5b3-e11d576b8ad1)